General Terms and Conditions of Purchase

 2. FORMATION OF THE CONTRACT

-Any order placed by the Purchaser for the Products or Services proposed by the Supplier must be formally recorded in writing (hereinafter the “Order”).
+Any order placed by the Purchaser for the Products or Services proposed by the Supplier must be formally recorder in writing (hereinafter the “Order”).
 Accordingly, Orders placed verbally, in particular by telephone, including those relating to additional Products and Services, will only be valid once they have been confirmed in writing by the Purchaser.
 On no account may anyone claim that the Purchaser has granted its tacit agreement.

 In the absence of confirmation of an Order or written reservations from the Supplier within two (2) working days of the receipt by email of the Order, the Order will be deemed to be accepted by the Supplier in all its terms and conditions (hereinafter the “Contract”).
 Likewise, any commencement of the fulfilment of an Order by the Supplier implies the Supplier’s unconditional acceptance of all the terms and conditions of the Order.